postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/defining-an-api.md

     url: "/docs/designing-and-developing-your-api/managing-apis/"
 ---

 You create the structure of your API using the _API definition_.
 The API definition can consist of one or multiple files.
-If your API doesn't have a definition, you can import a definition or generate an example definition.
+If your API doesn't have a definition, you can import a definition or start with a boilerplate sample definition.

 ## Contents